 So then WHY did Jesus require IMPOSSIBLE EXTREME commands in the 3 Gospels?

-- It was because Jesus was preaching the LAW to Israel BEFORE the cross.
+- It was because Jesus was preaching the LAW BEFORE the cross.

 - His earthly ministry was ONLY to Israel under the Law (Matt 10:6, 15:24, Galatians 4:4-5).

-- Jesus came to fulfill (perfect/complete) the Law for Israel (Matthew 5:17-20 ) being the ONLY MAN who is as PERFECT as GOD.
+- Jesus came to fulfill (perfect/complete) the Law (Matthew 5:17-20 ) being the ONLY MAN who is as PERFECT as GOD.

-- Jesus used the Law to show Israel their sins so that they would stop trusting in their works and come to faith in Him (Galatians 3:19-25)
+- Jesus used the Law to show man’s sins so that they would stop trusting in their works and come to faith in Him (Galatians 3:19-25)

 Hebrews 9 “15 For this reason he is the mediator of a new covenant, since a death has occurred for the redemption of the transgressions that were under the first covenant, that those who have been called may receive the promise of the eternal inheritance.
 16 For where a last will and testament is, there must of necessity be the death of him who made it.
 17 For a will is in force where there has been death, for it is never in force while he who made it lives.”